 Statistically, it’s been proven that girls and boys are equally capable in STEM.
 But as girls get older, many start to lose confidence when it comes to STEM education subjects, and stop choosing them.
 Despite this, there are lots of inspiring young women making progress in cutting-edge STEM projects.
 They're leading the way for girls just like you.

 Macinley also started young – at just five years old!
-From kindergarten, she started building STEM projects out of whatever interested her at the time.
-And she entered every competition she could get her hands on.
+From kindergarten, she started building STEM projects out of whatever interested her at the time, and entered every competition she could find.

 Determination and paying no mind to the stereotypes seems to be their greatest strengths – aside from some punchy scientific talent, of course.